The Info You Need to Know

 Although most incoming students come to Vanderbilt immediately after completing their undergraduate degree, they find that professional finance exposure enables them to understand new concepts more fully and apply them more quickly.
 Full-time post-baccalaureate work experience is not required; however, we strongly recommend internships in finance or a related field.

 You are about to take the first step toward enhancing your professional potential, exploring and expanding your career possibilities and discovering a new community of bright people from all over the world.

 Please do not send official transcripts unless you have been asked to do so.
 In some instances, the Admissions Committee may request the GMAT Analytical Writing Assessment essay.
 Candidates are responsible for requesting that the AWA essay be reported to Vanderbilt University Owen Graduate School of Management.

-Business school is a significant investment in your personal and professional development.
-We are committed to helping students afford the Vanderbilt MS Finance program by offering scholarships and low-interest loan opportunities.
+We recognize that business school is a significant investment in your personal and professional development.
+We are committed to helping students afford the cost of tuition by offering scholarships and low-interest loan options.

 We encourage you to apply as early as possible.

-Applications are accepted and reviewed after the 4th round on a rolling basis.
+Applications are accepted and reviewed after the Round 3 deadline on a rolling basis if seats remain.